 The best Cuba points of interest are in Havana and Santiago de Cuba!
 That’s why day 1 and 2 of our Cuba Itinerary are based here.

 Havana has some really interesting neighborhoods, with Spanish colonial architecture and narrow cobblestone streets.
 Since you’re only spending one day here, find somewhere close to the city center!
-There are lots to do, and you don’t want to spend too much time on travel.
+There is lots to do, and you don’t want to spend too much time on travel.

 Our favorite neighborhood to stay in Havana is Prado!
 Linking Old Havana with modern life, this neighborhood is really something special.
 There are plenty of attractions in the area, and it’s great to watch locals going about their day.
+You can find quite a few of Havana’s hostels in this area too.

 On the promenade, you’ll find artists, skateboarders, craft sellers and grandmothers gossiping on the benches.
 It’s a perfect place to just walk around and get a feel for the unique contemporary culture of Cuba!